Introduction

 You should see output similar to this:

-Create additional swap partitions on /dev/vdb with priorities
+Create additional swap partitions on the practice disk with priorities

-In this step, you will create one additional swap partition on /dev/vdb and learn about partition table limitations.
+In this step, you will create one additional swap partition on the practice disk and learn about partition table limitations.
 You will also learn how to assign priorities to swap partitions.
 When multiple swap partitions are active, the system uses the one with the highest priority first.

 Understanding Partition Table Limitations:

 The current setup uses an MBR (msdos) partition table, which has a limitation of only 4 primary partitions.
-Since you have already created 4 partitions, you cannot create additional primary partitions without converting to GPT or using extended partitions.
+After you create the fourth partition in this step, you cannot create additional primary partitions without converting to GPT or using extended partitions.

-First, check the current partition table on /dev/vdb:
+First, check the current partition table on the practice disk:

 You should see the four partitions you created so far: